 I am grateful to the team for their exceptional resilience, commitment, and ambition.
-We would like to thank our customers, joint venture partners and business associates for their continued support.
-Finally, we owe thanks to you, our shareholders, for your continued confidence in us.
+We would like to express our gratitude to our customers, joint venture partners, and business associates for their continued support.
+Finally, we extend our thanks to our shareholders for their continued confidence in company.